Fuyukai/asyncqlio/docs/source/lowlvl/basics.rst

 The :class:`.BaseTransaction` object is used to abstract away Database API transaction objects into a common format that can be used in every dialect.
- To get a new transaction that is bound to the current connection, use :meth:`.Katagawa.get_transaction`:
+To get a new transaction that is bound to the current connection, use :meth:`.DatabaseInterface.get_transaction`:

 .. code-block:: python